Rohanator2314/PatternAnalysis-2025/recognition/fineTuneRadiology_48838148/README.md

 2. More suitable hyperparameters -- Adjusted the learning rate down, batch size up, gradient accumulation steps up.
 This takes more memory and computational resources, but is well within the limits of the A100 GPU used especially with LoRA.
 3. Data augmentation -- Inputs were prepended with "Summarize this radiology report: ", this helps the model understand the context better and generate more accurate summaries, and is especially useful on `flan-t5` as the model is already fine-tuned for summarization.
 4. Evaluates the best model off of ROUGE-Lsum rather than ROUGE-L (Not major, but a small change)
+5. Mixed precision and math optimizations -- `--fp16` or `--bf16` flags to enable mixed precision; TF32 enabled on Ampere+ for faster matmul where supported.
+6. Consistent generation settings during evaluation -- use `num_beams=4` and `generation_max_length=128` for consistent ROUGE scoring.

 ## File Structure